Your Guide to Zinc Oxide and Titanium Dioxide Sunscreen

 Selecting the right sunscreen can often feel like reading a foreign language.
-You may have heard dermatologists, family, or friends singing the praises of sunscreens that contain zinc oxide and titanium dioxide—but what makes those ingredients so crucial to sun protection?
+You may have heard dermatologists, family, or friends singing the praises of sunscreens with zinc oxide and titanium dioxide—but what makes those ingredients so crucial to sun protection?

 If you’re feeling stumped by natural mineral sun care, fear not!
 We’re here to demystify these important ingredients.
 Read on for everything you need to know about zinc oxide and titanium dioxide sunscreen.